GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 - Immediately clear what sort of puzzle this is, and its theme (7, 8 + 9)
 - Clear instructions that are accessible at all points without disrupting the puzzle (10)
 - Controls for the puzzle to be clear and easy to use (11 + 13)
 - Puzzle to be achievable but still provide a level of challenge.
-The level of challenge should allow me to feel a sense of achievement on completion (16)
+The level of challenge should allow the user to feel a sense of achievement on completion (16)
 - Clear feedback when the puzzle has been completed (19)
 - Option to choose a different puzzle (21)